 Chronic pain syndrome is an umbrella term for a variety of debilitating conditions that cause the sufferer to experience regular physical pain for an extended period of time, generally at least 3 to 6 months.
 While the cause may not always be pinpointed, there are a number of factors that have been known to contribute to chronic pain, including:

 - Osteoarthritis and rheumatoid arthritis;

 - Back pain; and

-- Trauma from surgery or personal injuries.
+- Trauma from surgery.